-Non-surgical oral appliances Oral Appliances, worn during sleep, can be an effective treatment option for snoring and OSA.
+Non-surgical oral appliances, worn during sleep, can be an effective treatment option for snoring and OSA.
 These devices work by keeping the airway open in one of three ways: by pushing the lower jaw forward (a mandibular advancement device or MAD), by preventing the tongue from falling back over the airway (a tongue-retaining device) or by combining both mechanisms.

-A known side effect with the use of a nighttime non-surgical oral applianceOral Appliance (i.e., sleep appliance) for OSA is occlusal discrepancy.
-Morning repositioning devices, which are used after removal of the nighttime oral applianceOral Appliance, guide the maxillary and mandibular teeth back into their normal alignment.
+A known side effect with the use of a nighttime non-surgical oral appliance (i.e., sleep apnea appliance) for OSA is occlusal discrepancy.
+Morning repositioning devices, which are used after removal of the nighttime oral appliance, guide the maxillary and mandibular teeth back into their normal alignment.
 However, it must be noted that despite the widespread use of this technique, no evidence to date has demonstrated its effectiveness (AADSM, 2017).
-Epigenetics is an area of science that examines how external factors affect gene activity without altering DNA sequence.
-Evidence suggests that bone remodeling may be epigenetically regulated.
-Intraoral devices are available that assert that this can change the jaw shape to treat and cure multiple conditions, including OSA.
-The ALF appliance is a cranial osteopathy-based orthodontic system that uses a custom appliance made of light, flexible wire.
-Proponents of this device state that it applies subtle forces that closely mimics the natural growth and development process and can widen and/or reposition the jaws.